Ankitanvesh/CFD-2018-PeopleFisher/README.md

         once the send message button is pressed, the user has to wait till the phone has attempted to send the messae to all           the nearby peers(usually a minut or two)*

-        **This is a LIMITATION of the ANDROID device, and not the APPLICATION.**
+        **This is a LIMITATION of the ANDROID device, and not the APPLICATION**

 **2.**  *If the app choses not to respond, please switch off the wifi, and the application and try again.*